A Visit to a Pumpkin Patch or Corn Maze!

 choose from.
 Children love it either way!

 Rather self-explanatory; some churches, frequently United Methodists, sponsor a pumpkin patch on their lawn to raise money!
+If you are just looking for a pumpkin and want to help their cause, that's a great option.

 If you've never been to a corn maze, you don't know how much fun they are! there are 3 main types!